austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 image: '/assets/images/pomodoro timer.jpg'
 ---

-A few of us built a <a href="https://quizlet.com/features/pomodoro-timer">Pomodoro Timer</a> for students on a hunch that we might be able to help students keep track of their time on the platform.
-We ended up wrapping the project up early because we had to move on to other initiatives and I have a long backlog of improvements I still want to make to this thing.
-It might have done garnered the love and admiration from our users, but I think it's a side project we all still think back on fondly for how much we grew and learned as a team throughout the process.
+A few of us built a <a href="https://quizlet.com/features/pomodoro-timer">Pomodoro Timer</a> for students on a hunch that we might be able to help students stay motivated throughout their study session.
+We ended up only getting out the v0 version because we had to move on to other initiatives — and we still have a long backlog of improvements we'd like to make to this thing.

+It might not have garnered the love and admiration from our users that we wanted right out of the gate, but I think it's a side project we all still think back on fondly for how much we grew and learned as a team throughout the process.